goofy2k/MIDI-sequencer/README.md

   - properly include the component (create components dir, add two CMakesList.txt files)
   - properly inclued the cpp_utils dependency (see [here](https://github.com/nkolban/esp32-snippets/tree/master/cpp_utils)
   - enable Bluetooth with idf.py menuconfig

+- Working BLE (NIMBLE) on TTGO TAudio:  esp_idf\bleprph\main
+Example configuration ---->
+    I/O Capability (Just works)  --->
+[ ] Use Bonding
+[ ] MITM security
+[ ] Use Secure Connection feature

+nRF Connect diagnostic tool on mobile can write and receive data from the app (on command of nRF Connect)

+- 01-Basic-Midi-Device.ino on TTGO Lora32

+nRF Connect diagnostic tool on mobile can write and receive data from the app (pushed by the .ino app)

+How to connect both apps to each other????